Skip to main content

 Planning & Zoning Commissioner

-Reviewed hundreds of development applications.
+Reviewed over 100 development applications.
 Learned firsthand how land use decisions impact neighborhoods—and how to ask the right questions.

 Advocated for Fiscal Responsibility in PISD Bond